 Have a Financial Planner Help You Sort Through Fair Market Value vs. Cost Basis

-But once you have the vocab pinned down, the next best thing you can do for yourself is work with a financial planner who’s helped hundreds of people just like you.
+The next step?
+Partner with a financial planner who understands how to apply these principles to your goals… especially if your income includes stock options or RSUs.
 They’ll help you assess your investments, make the best plan given your cost basis and current market value, help you plan for taxes, and find ways for you to make the most of your money.

-To see if our firm would be a good fit for you, book a call here to get some ideas on financial goals we could achieve together.
+To see if our firm would be a good fit for you, book a call here and see how we can help you reach your financial goals.